Extendability of differential forms via Cartier operators

 \begin{theo} Let $X$ be a normal variety over a perfect field of positive characteristic and $B$ a reduced divisor on $X$.
 Suppose that the non-log smooth locus of $(X, B)$ has codimension at least three.
-In addition, we assume that one of the following conditions holds: \begin{enumerate} \item[\textup{(1)}] The singular locus of $X$ has codimension at least four and $X$ satisfies Serre's condition $(S_4)$. \item[\textup{(2)}] $X$ is $F$-injective and satisfies Serre's condition $(S_3)$. \end{enumerate} Then $(X,B)$ satisfies the logarithmic extension theorem for one-forms. \end{theo}
+In addition, we assume that one of the following conditions holds: \begin{enumerate} \item[\textup{(1)}] The singular locus of $X$ has codimension at least four and $X$ satisfies $(S_4)$. \item[\textup{(2)}] $X$ is $F$-injective and satisfies $(S_3)$. \end{enumerate} Then $(X,B)$ satisfies the logarithmic extension theorem for one-forms. \end{theo}

 For example, $F$-rational singularities satisfy the condition (2).
-It is interesting to compare Theorem \ref{Introthm:Flenner type ext thm} with Graf's counterexamples to Flenner's extension theorem in positive characteristic, which show Serre's condition is essential.
+It is interesting to compare Theorem \ref{Introthm:Flenner type ext thm} with Graf's counterexamples to Flenner's extension theorem in positive characteristic, which show that Serre's condition is essential.

-\begin{thm}[\textup{cf.~\cite[Theorem 3]{Graf21}, see also Example \ref{eg:counterex to Flenner:non-Cohen-Macaulay case}}] Let $p$ be a prime number and $d\geq 2$ a positive integer.
-Then there exists a normal variety $X$ of $\dim\,X=d$ over a perfect field of characteristic $p$ that has only an isolated singularity and violates the logarithmic extension theorem for one-forms. \end{thm}
+\begin{thm}[\textup{cf.~\cite[Theorem 3]{Graf21}, see also Example \ref{eg:counterex to Flenner:non-Cohen-Macaulay case}}] Let $p$ be a prime number and $d\geq 3$ an integer.
+Then there exists a normal variety $X$ over a perfect field of characteristic $p$ of $\dim X=d$ that has only an isolated singularity and violates the logarithmic extension theorem for one-forms. \end{thm}